umutcanc7/DSA210-PROJECT-/README.md

 ### **Data Collection Method**

 To collect the relevant match data, I will parse the HTML page of the match schedule for **Fenerbahçe Istanbul** using web scraping techniques.
 Specifically, I will extract the **Date** and **Match Results** for each match to use in the analysis.
-Step count data is collected through the Apple's health application, which automatically tracks step count and logs the data for each day.
+Step count data is collected through the Apple's health application, which automatically tracks step count and logs the data for each day.The step data will be extracted from an image using Python's OCR tool Tesseract, combined with preprocessing and simple text matching to parse and structure the data.